Skip to contentAbout Fig Group

 The IASME partnership scaled the certification capacity.
 Until DCC was operationalised through IASME-licensed Certification Bodies in 2024-2025, the MOD did not have the assessment capacity to make universal certification feasible.
 By end of 2026, the IASME-licensed CB population in the UK is sufficient to absorb the supplier base at L0 scale.
 Higher levels remain capacity-constrained, which is why MOD has chosen L0 as the universal floor rather than L1.

 Procurement reform is moving the same way across UK government.
 PPN 014/21 already made Cyber Essentials effectively mandatory for public-sector procurement at scale.
-DCC Level 0 mandatory for MOD is the defence-specific extension of the same direction of travel: contract eligibility now gates on independently audited cyber posture, not on supplier self-claim.
+The MOD's ask that all suppliers achieve DCC Level 0 by 31 December 2026 is the defence-specific extension of the same direction of travel: assurance increasingly gates on independently audited cyber posture, not on supplier self-claim.

 Section 04